erykjj/jwlFission-app/docs/index.md

 <img src="res/globe.png" width=20> tap: launch link to video in the *current* language (intercepted and played in *JW Library* if installed, else in browser); tap-and-hold (long-click): copy link to clipboard; in both cases, if there was a start frame, video will play starting at that location; if there was an end frame, video will play only the selected frames

-### Note

-All of the videos in *JW Library* should work.
-As for the website, the share links should work for videos in the *LIBRARY > Videos* section.
-When using the search box on jw.org to find the video, some of the links in the results are structured differently and will not work.

 ____
 [![Static Badge](https://img.shields.io/badge/GitHub-jwlFission--app-white?style=plastic&logo=GitHub&color=black)](https://github.com/erykjj/jwlFission-app)